V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Introduction

 \section{Introduction}

 Generative music is growing in popularity among creators from online influencers on social media platforms (\eg YouTube, Instagram, TikTok) to professionals in film, gaming, and advertising.
-Such content creators seek music that both complements their video content and supports fast and flexible control over style and pacing.
-While recent text-to-music (T2M) methods~\cite{arxiv25_yue,arxiv23_musiclm,musicgen,nips23_melody,arxiv23_Mousais,iclr24_MAGNET,tmlr25_t2m,arxiv25_ace_step,icml25_song_gen,arxiv24_flux_music,icml25_ditto} enable automatic music generation from textual prompts, their outputs are not designed to follow the temporal dynamics of a target video.
-As a result, creators have to manually and delicately edit videos to fit the generated music for synchronization, a tedious and time-consuming process.
+Such content creators seek music that both complements their video content and supports separate control over style and time synchronization.
+While recent text-to-music (T2M) methods~\cite{arxiv25_yue,arxiv23_musiclm,musicgen,nips23_melody,arxiv23_Mousais,iclr24_MAGNET,tmlr25_t2m,arxiv25_ace_step,icml25_song_gen,arxiv24_flux_music,icml25_ditto} enable automatic music generation from textual prompts, they operate solely on text inputs and typically are not designed to generate time-synchronized music that matches a target video.
+As a result, creators have to manually and tediously edit videos to fit the generated music for synchronization, a laborious and time-consuming process.
 For instance, in a short product promotion video, musical cues must align with each reveal or motion highlight to create a strong and memorable impression within seconds.
-This limits the adoption of existing T2M models in real-world content creation.

 The lack of time-synchronized text-to-music generation motivates video-to-music (V2M) models~\cite{lin2025vmas,audiox,cvpr25_filmcomposer,cvpr25_vidmuse,arxiv25_extending,ismir25_OES,aaai25_gvmgen,acmmm25_controllable,arxiv24_vidmusician,arxiv24_muvi,cvpr24_melfusion}, or the task of creating background music that is both temporally and semantically aligned with a given video.
 Existing V2M methods typically rely on paired video–music datasets curated from online videos, entangling these two aspects of control.
 Recent work~\cite{icassp25_sonique, vibe} explores an alternative direction by using pretrained multimodal large language models (MLLMs) to infer music prompts for video, which are then used as input to a pretrained T2M model.
-While promising for semantic alignment, such methods do not explicitly model temporal correspondence between visual and musical events.
-This motivates a natural question: can we perform time-synchronized video-to-music generation without paired video-music data?
+While promising for semantic alignment, such methods do not explicitly model temporal correspondence between visual and musical events, limiting user control.
+Furthermore, we note that it is now common to require licensed data for training music models~\cite{yinghao2024foundation} and licensing \textit{paired} music and video is significantly more complicated than licensing music and silent video separately~\cite{menell2022musiclicensing, rosario2024sync}.
+This motivates our goal: time-synchronized video-to-music generation with indepenent timing and semantic controls, trained without paired video-music data.